Master of Engineering (MEng) in Materials Science and Engineering

 Duke’s Master of Engineering (MEng) in Materials Science and Engineering is an alternative to a traditional master of science program that will deepen your understanding of technology and help you develop the business leadership and management expertise you need to succeed in your career.

 You will take specialized technical classes and a core of business leadership and management courses, with an internship or a project completing the degree.

-"From day one until my last day, I never stopped doing research.
-Duke MEMS faculty encourage master's students to pursue research."
+"From day one until my last day at Duke, I never stopped doing research."

 Core areas of study include:

 As part of our Master of Engineering in Materials Science and Engineering, you become part of a close-knit community of faculty who are tackling the tricky, messy problems that don't fit neatly inside traditional disciplines.
 Our research, teaching, and hallway discussions focus on pushing the boundaries of materials science.

 - For fall and spring entry, visit the Duke Engineering MEng website »